Making NHM Commons a Reality

 Watch a video in which artist Barbara Carrasco reveals the backstory behind her mural.

-Top image: Rendering of NHM Commons, a new community hub for exploring nature and culture and “front porch” for the Natural History Museum of Los Angeles County facing Exposition Park.
-Rendering by Frederick Fisher and Partners courtesy of NHMLAC.
+Top image: Rendering of the Mark Ridley-Thomas Entrance Plaza, NHM Commons, a new community hub for exploring nature and culture and “front porch” for the Natural History Museum of Los Angeles County in Exposition Park.
+Rendered by Frederick Fisher and Partners.
+Courtesy of the Natural History Museums of Los Angeles County.